luciananobrega/miniprojects-deep-learning/README.md

 Classification using Vanilla-RNN and LSTM.

 ## Image Generation of Handwritten Digits (MNIST Dataset)
-Using VAN and GAN.
+Using Variational AutoEncoder (VAE) and Generative Adversarial Network (GAN).

 ## Image Generation (CIFAR10 Dataset)
-Using VAN and GAN.
+Using Variational AutoEncoder (VAE) and Generative Adversarial Network (GAN).